The complete guide for eCommerce

 What is the difference between first-party and zero-party data?

 Zero-party data is a subset of first-party data.
 Both are collected and owned by the brand.
-The distinction is intent: first-party is typically observed (pages visited, products bought, emails opened), while zero-party is declared (the customer explicitly tells you their skin type, budget or primary concern).
-Many marketers treat them as separate categories because they behave differently in activation, but governance-wise they live under the same umbrella.
+The distinction is intent: first-party data is typically observed (pages visited, products bought, emails opened), while zero-party data is declared (the customer explicitly tells you their skin type, budget, or primary concern).
+For a deeper look at zero-party data specifically, see our zero-party data guide.

 How do you collect first-party data?